Fushimi Inari Shrine in Kyoto is probably one of the most famous sights with its many red shrine gates.

 Very colorful stone statues.

-Almost back down again, I ran into an army of mini fox statues!!
+Almost back down again, I discovered this army of mini fox statues!!
 (O__O”) …

 One last shot and I left Fushimi Inari Shrine to go to the 3rd destination of that day.